 De-institutionalizing culture and environments to create a habitat where life is worth living

 to reflect an environment of living as a habitat for humans instead of an institution of frailty and waiting.
+This philosophy drives all we do at West Ridge, from our rehabilitation care to our long-term, assisted living care to our short-term, skilled care.
 This Principal-centered philosophy for culture change provides a new way of thinking and developed a unique language to help organizations in their culture change journey.
 In thewe believe that words make worlds.
 We define Elders as someone who, by virtue of life experience, is here to teach us.
 By definition, being an Elder has little to do with age.
 The benefits of implementing this philosophy in our living structure at results in a vibrant life worth living.

 West Ridge’s atmosphere of acceptance emphasizes respect for Elders’ dignity and privacy.
 West Ridge adheres to the Principals and Philosophies of the staff or volunteer, has the opportunity to grow, contribute to their surroundings and be well-known by others who are part of this community.
 It means we become a family., continuously striving to make West Ridge a home where life and spontaneity are a part of every day.
 Each person that joins the West Ridge family, whether an Elder, family member,